 DotNet Example: Working with Enumerated Types

-.NET enumerated types appear to be of type P in Alpha Five.
+.NET enumerated types appear to be of type P in Alpha Anywhere.
 Using .NET enumerated types in Xbasic, for example System::Web::HttpCookieMode, will require attention to the coding style.
 It is best to assign and test enumerated types as follows:

 dim TestMode as System::Web::HttpCookieMode